Floozutter/cozycrypt/rot/README.md

 # ROT-n
-A simple substitution cipher where the alphabet is rotated to create the subtitution alphabet.
+A simple substitution cipher where the alphabet is rotated to create the subtitution alphabet.<br/>
 Also known as the "Caesar cipher" or the "shift cipher".